Orthogonal-Research-Lab/Proposals/csv,conf,v5/Abstract.md

-### Title: Epistemological Directories for Research Development and Education
+### Epistemological Directories for Research Development and Education

 __Authors: Bradly Alicea and Jesse Parent__
 Orthogonal Research and Education Laboratory